siddhijain25/CHIP-project/README.md

 The details of the analysis and results can be found in this [report](CHIP_report.pdf).

 ## How to use this repo
-To replicate the results obtained in this analysis, you can perform the following steps:
+To replicate the results obtained in this analysis, follow these steps:
+1. Run 0.ipynb
+> This file creates the CRC_all file shown in the workflow
+2.